»Terraform Integration Program

 - VCS: Partners focused on tracking and managing software code changes.

 Most workflow partners create run tasks that let them integrate their services directly into the Terraform workflow.
 Run tasks let Terraform Cloud execute tasks in external systems at certain points in the Terraform Cloud run lifecycle.
-Specifically, Terraform Cloud users can configure run tasks to execute during the post-plan and the pre-plan (public beta) run stages.
+Specifically, Terraform Cloud users can configure run tasks to execute during the pre-plan, post-plan and the pre-apply run stages.
 Refer to the Terraform Cloud Integrations or Terraform Enterprise Integrations documentation for more details.

 Our Infrastructure Partners typically have the following use cases: